Vera James: Biography

 After these successes, James moved to Hollywood in 1922, with her new husband, Arthur Henry Munro, who she had married on 29 June 1921 at the Presbyterian Church, Neutral Bay, Sydney.
 In Hollywood, James appeared in a B-Western, McGuire of the Mounted (1923), playing a member of a drug smuggling gang who was married to the hero while he was doped.
 She was cast in Bavu (1923), and appeared in pre-release publicity images, but does not appear in the cast list of the final release.
 James also had supporting roles in The Hunchback of Notre Dame (1923), The Radio Detective (1925) (a serial), Three Wise Men (1925) with Janet Gaynor and Ben Corbett, Fade-Away Foster (1926), and On with the Show! which was the first all-colour, all-talking full-length movie in history.
 She was one of the few New Zealand actors to find some fame in Hollywood at the time.

-In 1928 she appeared in a production of the operetta The Desert Song.
+In 1928, James appeared in a production of the operetta The Desert Song.
 The Los Angeles Times described her as "not only pleasing to gaze upon, but is possessed of a beautiful contralto voice".

-In 1929, she travelled back to Australia and New Zealand, intending to return to Hollywood the following year.
+In 1929, James travelled back to Australia and New Zealand, intending to return to Hollywood the following year.
 However, there is no evidence that she did.
 She was offered parts after returning to Australia, but always turned them down.
 She went on to manage a beauty salon in Sydney.
-She died on 19 October 1980 in Sydney.
+She died on 19 October 1980, in Sydney.